-Selin’s vision for Oklava fitted perfectly with ideas Laura had for her own project and they have worked together ever since.
-They opened Oklava together in 2015.
+Laura Christie looks after front of house, including day-to-day operations and all things drink-related.
+The two met in 2014 and Selin’s vision for Oklava fitted perfectly with ideas Laura had for her own future project.
+They have worked together ever since, opening Oklava in 2015.

 Nick Mattinson is Selin’s right hand man.
 He studied at Carshalton College before working with acclaimed chefs Pierre Koffman, Sam Harris and Bruno Loubet.
 He met Selin during her time at Peter Gordon’s Kopapa and was an obvious choice for Oklava’s kitchen.

 Oklava seeks to make tipping as fair and transparent as possible.

 An optional 12.5% service charge will be added to your bill.
 This is transferred to a service charge fund, minus credit card provider fees for any card payments.
 No other deductions are made by Oklava.

 All employees are paid above the UK national living wage.
 In addition, the service charge funds are divided between all staff in line with their pay grade and level.
 This method ensures a consistent liveable wage irrespective of quieter periods in the year.

 This decision was made in consultation with our staff to enable them to more accurately predict their wage.